Release notes for Groovy 6.0

 @Invariant on loops

 Assert a condition at the start of each iteration of any loop type (for-in, classic for, while, do-while).
 Multiple invariants can be stacked.
 Violations throw LoopInvariantViolation.
+Targets: TYPE (existing) plus extended LOOP and IMPORT (new in 6.0).

 GROOVY-11878